-In addition to likely represent a smoking gun for an extended Higgs sector, this discovery could also have far-reaching implications for our understanding of how Nature works at its most fundamental level, including connections with dark matter and other cosmological puzzles (for instance, the baryon asymmetry present in the early universe and the origin of our Universe).
-Hence, it would also a good idea to utilize the Higgs boson as a bridge to address a number of topical problems, ranging from BSM Higgs physics to dark matter and cosmology, leading us to unrevealing the mysterious of our Universe.
-But this represents a broad and ambitious research program in parallel with precise measurements of Higgs boson at the LHC and future electron-positron and/or proton-proton colliders.
+In addition to likely representing a smoking gun for an extended Higgs sector and associating with dark matter, the discovery of a SM-like Higgs at the LHC could also have far-reaching implications for our understanding of how Nature works at its most fundamental level, including many cosmological puzzles (for instance, the baryon asymmetry present in the early universe and the origin of our Universe).
+Hence, it will also be a good idea to utilize the Higgs boson as a bridge to address a number of topical problems, ranging from BSM Higgs physics to dark matter and cosmology, allowing us to unravel the mysteries of our Universe.
+But, this represents a broad and ambitious research program in parallel with precise measurements of Higgs boson properties at the LHC and future electron-positron and/or proton-proton colliders.
 Complementary to the searches at the LHC, programs of dark matter direct and indirect detection provide important information on understanding the nature of DM.
 In contrast to the effective theory approach, analyzing this information in a consistent framework requires a more model-dependent approach.

 Finally, let us wait for the more exciting run-2 at the LHC.
 I anticipate that the full 14 TeV data could either discover new physics or result in increased constraints on particular well-motivated models and further reduce the errors/limits on the general EFT parameterization.
-And A variety of ongoing experiments aimed at detecting dark matter will either provide further limits or succeed in detecting dark matter.
+And a variety of ongoing experiments aimed at detecting dark matter will either provide further limits or succeed in detecting dark matter.
 Either way, DM models will be constrained and/or eliminated, thereby providing guidance to ongoing theoretical work.
 As a young researcher, I am fortunate to be in the midst of an exciting time and will certainly work extremely hard to contribute to these research areas.